Your success is our job.

 We are here for tutoring, coaching, internship or job search, career preparation and more.

 Need a tutor?
 Peer tutoring is available for every student for free for any class taken at Union College.
 Request tutoring here or contact the Career Center.

 Need a coach?
-Accountability partners are ready to help students set and reach goals, choose a major and career path, and more.
-All students will receive coaching their first year, starting fall 2020.
-Any student is able to request coaching through the Career Center.
+Life coaches and accountability partners are ready to help students set and reach goals, choose a major and career path, and more.
+All freshmen will receive coaching their first year starting fall 2020.
+Any student is able to request coaching.

 Visit: Our office is located in the atrium in the lower level of the Don Love building.

 Choose your major and career path.

 Are you 100% certain you have chosen the right major for you?
 Or are you still figuring out how to declare your major?
 Visit the site What can I do with this major? to discover how careers match up to college majors.

 Much like the Strong Interest Inventory, the Focus 2 Career assessment can help you understand your skills and passions and select a course of study.
 The sooner you declare a major and envision a career path, the more likely you are to save time and money in college.

 Each of the 5 assessments is an in-depth inventory covering skills, interests, abilities, strengths, and personality.
 Take your time and really think about the answers to the questions.
 Taking a little time now can save a lot of time, money and stress in the years ahead.
 The Career Center offers assistance in using the results to choose a major.

 Get started at ucollege.edu/focus2 to create your free account.